jecovier/laravel-inertia-routes/README.md

 ## Middlewares...
 Prefixes...
 Can

-InertiaRoute returns a Route object, so you can chained other route methods:
+InertiaRoute returns a Route object instance, so you can chained other methods:

 ```php
 InertiaRoute::get('/your/custom/route/{parameter}', 'path/to/your/component')